Chapter 2: Conversion Funnel Optimization - The Cascade Effect

 Long-term Orders: +5% more

 Small friction filters for serious customers.
+The credit card requirement is a commitment device.

 A naive marketer would pick Option A. The Cascade Optimizer picks Option B. Why?
-Because Net Revenue Per Visitor is higher—the downstream metrics compensate for the lower top-of-funnel volume.
+Because Net Revenue Per Visitor is higher--the downstream metrics compensate for the lower top-of-funnel volume.

 The Lesson

 Stop measuring "sign-ups" or "trials started."
 Start measuring "qualified sign-ups who become paying customers."
 Optimize for quality, not quantity.
+The single most important metric is Revenue Per Visitor (RPV)--the total downstream revenue generated per top-of-funnel visitor.
+RPV captures the entire cascade in a single number.

 The A/B Testing Orchestrator